vmstio/vmstio/README.md

 Operational data for [vmst.io](https://vmst.io)

 ## Description
-We are respectful people who are passionate about what we do.
+vmst.io is an English speaking Mastodon instance that is open to anyone who is interested in interacting with respectful people who are passionate about what we do.
 Geeks and nerds of every type and stripe.
-Technology, history, aviation, whatever it is come share your interests with us.
-Signups are moderated to prevent overload.

 ## Rules
 - No harassment, dogpiling or doxxing of other users.